CS5331-1718-G3/rest-api-development/README.md

 ### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: Please replace this sentence with your answer.
+#### Insecure HTTP

+Firstly our web application is using HTTP and not HTTPS, meaning any passive sniffer on the same network will be able to view all of the transmission and thus our "secret" diaries are not so secret anymore as it is transferred in cleartext.

+Our application is also susceptible to session hijacking/user impersonation as our token is sent in cleartext, and Eve and Mallory can easily impersonate any user that is concurrently using the web application.

+#### Password cracking

+Since we do not have a password complexity requirement, users' passwords may be highly susceptible to brute-force attacks.

 ### Feedback: Is there any other feedback you would like to give?

 The REST API specification has a few oddities that are quite different from the standard REST API conventions:

 *   Error status codes should not be `2xx`, but the more traditional `4xx` or `5xx` codes
 *   Success status codes are arbitrarily assigned `200` or `201`
-* Not all endpoints return the results in a `result` field
+*   Not all endpoints return the results in a `result` field (_Update: This has since been rectified._)
 *   Sending authentication token in `POST` body rather than either cookies or `Authorization` header
 *   Unable to specify the HTTP method in the endpoint to list all endpoints (`GET /`), resulting in duplicates between `GET` and `POST` endpoints at the same URL

 Also, I would have liked to see Docker Compose being allowed in this assignment, since Docker containers are meant to be of a singular, atomic purpose.
 This allows each of the containers to start in parallel, especially if there are several long build steps within the container.